Google says 'Android Wear is not a hobby'

 Even so, Apple is at the top when it comes to smartwatches.
 Through the first three quarters of 2016, Apple's market share was twice as large as Google's.
 Android Wear owned 17.8 percent of the market, while Apple's Watch OS nabbed 38 percent, IDC said.

-While there hasn't been any signs that Android Wear is in danger of falling off Google's priority list, it doesn't hurt for executives to reaffirm the commitment.
+While there haven't been any signs that Android Wear is in danger of falling off Google's priority list, it doesn't hurt for executives to reaffirm the commitment.
 And to finally ship the update.

 Around Google, it may be precarious to be a "hobby" these days.
 In recent months, a number of the company's extracurricular fare, especially really ambitious projects known in Google parlance as moon shots, have been shut down or scaled back.
 In 2016, Google scrapped Project Ara, an attempt to build modular phones with interchangeable parts that snap on like Legos.